 A student whose Cumulative GPA is less than 2.0 will be placed on academic probation.
-The student will be required to meet with an Academic Advisor prior to the start of the next semester to discuss requirements for a Student Success Plan prepared by the Academic Advisor.
+The student will be required to meet with a Student Success Coach prior to the start of the next semester to discuss requirements for a Student Success Plan prepared by the Student Success Coach.
 A student placed on academic probation will be required to achieve a Semester GPA of 2.0 or higher during the semester in which they are on academic probation.
 Students on academic probation who do not achieve a Cumulative GPA above 2.0 will be granted an extended academic probation for the following term.
-Students on extended academic probation who do not achieve a Cumulative GPA above 2.0 will likely be recommended for suspension.
-Please note that while academic probation and financial aid probation may overlap, they are separate circumstances and different policies apply to each.
+Students on extended academic probation who do not achieve a Cumulative GPA above 2.0 will likely be recommended for suspension and may be reviewed by the Satisfactory Academic Progress Committee (Academic SAP Committee) for further consideration.
+All students placed on academic probation will have a hold placed on their academic record and the academic probation status will be indicated on their official transcript.